 Some features to look for when searching for a control panel:

 - site statistics package

 - file transfer protocol (FTP) access.

-Ensure that the host has an easy-to-use panel so you don’t have to worry about figuring out complicated web server commands!
+Ensure the host has an easy-to-use panel so you don’t have to worry about figuring out complicated web server commands!

 Website Hosting Wrap Up